Bluescape Vulnerability Disclosure Policy

 - A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and

-- Your name/handle and a link for recognition in our Hall of Fame (coming soon).
+- Your name/handle and a link for recognition in our Hall of Fame.
+Your name will be added within 10 business days of your submission.